robotique-udes/rover_documentation/doc/electrical/KiCad Project Guidelines.md

 1. Open your schematic in the **KiCad PCB Editor.
 2. Go to **File >> Export >> STEP...** and export with the default settings.

+## Testing the library

+1. Open a new project
+2. Open the schematic editor
+3. Type "A" or click on the "Add component" in the right tool bar
+4. Find the folder named "RoverLibrary" and double click on a component inside the Rover Library to place it in the schematic
+5. Once the symbol is placed, go into Tools >> Update PCB from Schematic
+6. When prompted, click on "Update PCB", then "Close"
+7. Click anywhere to place the component footprint
+8. Go to View >> 3D Viewer
+9. You should see the component footprint on a PCB
+10. If the component has no 3D body, advise Lucas Bonenfant to resolve the problem

+# JLCPCB order
+## Generate a BOM file from KiCad

+1. To export the BOM from KiCAD you first have to go to [Arturo's BOM export script](https://gist.github.com/arturo182/a8c4a4b96907cfccf616a1edb59d0389), download the Zip and unpack it.
+2. For each component that you want JLCPCB to assemble, select the component by clicking it, type E to edit, add a Field.
+The Name of the field will be LCSC, and the value will be the JLCPCB part number (Ex: C598568).
+3. In the KiCad Schematic Editor, go to Tools >> Generate Legacy Bill of Materials...
+Then add another BOM Generator Script and select the script previously downloaded and click Generate.

+## Generate a BOM file from KiCad

+4. In the KiCad PCB Editor, go to File >> Fabrication Outputs >> Component Placement (.pos, .gbr)...
+Select The format CSV, mm and Single file for board.
+Then click on Generate Position File.
+5. Open the generated file with Excel or OpenOffice and modify all the columns name to match what JLCPCB wants.
+Designator, Mid X, Mid Y, Layer, Rotation.
+THE COLUMN ORDER IS VERY IMPORTANT.
+You can remove all other column as they are not used by JLCPCB
+6. Export the file in XLS format for JCLPCB